author/shell/README.md

 ### Customized Help/Usage Messages

-This library has only one dependency, [@author.io/table](https://github.com/author/table).
-It is used to format the usage and help messages within a shell app.
+This library uses a vanilla dependency (i.e. no-subdependencies) called [@author.io/table](https://github.com/author/table) to format the usage and help messages of the shell.
 The `Table` library can be used to create your own custom screens, though most users will likely want to stick with the defaults.
+If you want to customize messages, the following example can be used as a starting point.
+The configuration options for the table can be found in the README of its repository.

 _Example:_